leon-v/MQTT-ESP8266-nRF24L01-Solar-Battery-I-O-Network/README.md

 |RDOSK				| Radio Set Key			| (0 - 4294967295)	|

-Encryption will be used to prevent noise from any other sensors.
+Encryption May be used to prevent noise from any other sensors.
-Encryption used is TEA
+Encryption used is possibly TEA
 ```
 void encrypt (uint32_t* v, uint32_t* k) {
     uint32_t v0=v[0], v1=v[1], sum=0, i;           /* set up */